Quantum groups and Nichols algebras acting on conformal field theories: Applications to the Logarithmic Kazhdan-Lusztig Correspondence

-is in the Lie algebra case isomorphic to the respective $\mathrm{W}$-algebra, i.e. the so-called Hamilton- or Quantum-Drinfel'd-Sokolov-reduction of the affine Lie algebra $\hat{g}$ at level $\ell$.

-This alternative construction for $\mathrm{W}$-algebras is true for generic $q$ \cite{FF} and otherwise widely believed, but technically a hard conjecture of great independent interest! \end{conjecture} \begin{definition} The larger subspace of the (non-fractional) lattice VOA $\V_{\Lambda^{long}}$
+in $\Lambda$-degree $0$ is isomorphic to the $\mathrm{W}$-algebra (Hamiltonian reduction) of to the respective affine Lie algebra, This is related to the free field realization of $\mathrm{W}$-algebras in \cite{FF88}. \end{conjecture} \begin{definition} Consider the larger kernel of only the short screenings:

-should be the interesting \emph{Logarithmic conformal field theory (LCFT)}.\\ \end{definition} \begin{conjecture} The subspace $\mathcal{W}^{log}\supset \mathrm{W}$ is a vertex subalgebra with an action of the Lie algebra $\g$ from the long screenings.
-It is generated as such by a pure exponential $\exp{\phi_{-\alpha}}$ for highest roots $\alpha$, spanning the adjoint representation of $\g$. \end{conjecture} \begin{conjecture} The representation theory of $\mathcal{W}^{log}$ should be interesting: \begin{itemize} \item It is a non-semisimple modular tensor category. \item It is as abelian category equivalent to the representation category of the respective quantum group (or Drinfel'd double of the Nichols algebra). \item Is is as modular tensor category equivalent to the represention category of a quasi-Hopf algebra generalizing the quantum group \cite{GR} \item The action of the mapping class group $\mathrm{SL}_2(\Z)$ on the VOA representation and on the quantum group center coincide \cite{FGSTmodular}\cite{RT}. \end{itemize} Moreover the representation theory of the smaller kernel of the long screenings should be equivalent to the representation theory of Lusztig's infinite quantum group of divided powers (or more generally the post-Nichols algebra \cite{AA}). \end{conjecture}
+\end{definition} \begin{conjecture} The kernel of short screenings $\mathcal{W}$ is a vertex subalgebra of $\V_{L}$ with an action of the full Lie algebra $\g^\vee$ including the long screenings.
+As such, $\W$ is generated~by a pure exponential $\exp{\phi_{-\omega}}$ for the highest roots $\omega$, spanning the adjoint representation of~$\g^\vee$. \end{conjecture} \enlargethispage{1cm} \begin{conjecture} The \emph{Logarithmic Kazhdan Lusztig correspondence} asserts that for the category of representations of the vertex operator algebra $\mathcal{W}\subset \V_L$ the following holds: \begin{itemize} \item It is a non-semisimple modular tensor category.
+The simple modules are the unique simple submodules $\W_{[\lambda]}$ of the \emph{Verma modules} $\V_{[\lambda]}$ for all $[\lambda]\in L^*/L$, where $\V_{[\lambda]}$ is the restriction of the respective lattice vertex algebra module to $\W$. \item It is as an abelian category equivalent to the representation category of a version of the respective quantum group $u_q(\g)$ with $q=e^{\frac{2\pi\i}{2p}}$ a $2p$-th root of unity. \item It is as modular tensor category equivalent to the representation category of a factorizable quasi-Hopf algebra variant of the small quantum group $u_q(\g)$ at even roots of unity, which we constructed in \cite{GLO18}. \item The action of the mapping class group $\mathrm{SL}_2(\Z)$ on the graded characters \cite{Zhu96} and on the quantum group center coincide, see \cite{FGSTmodular}\cite{RT} in the case $\sl_2$. \end{itemize} Moreover, the representation category of $\mathrm{W}$ (the Hamiltonian reduction) should be equivalent to the representation category of Lusztig's infinite quantum group of divided powers, and the representation category of $\W\cap \V_0$ (the singlet algebra) should be equivalent to the representation category of the unrolled quantum group, see e.g. \cite{AM14, CGR20, Len19}. \end{conjecture}

-Once these conjectures are proven, they explain Kazhdan-Lusztig correnspondence as a category equivalence between these modular tensor categories (which is a finite extension of the infinite representation theory of the $\mathrm{W}$-algebra).
-More precisely the correspondence would arise from the existence of a quantum field theory with commuting actions of an affine Lie algebra and the respective quantum group.\\